This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

 The great come in many different packages and with many different resumes, and all the while they’re hidden amongst the good.
 Determining the difference could mean exponential results when you’re talking about a business that relies on good reviews, positive word-of-mouth advertising, and – let’s face it – trust.
-To let someone work in your mouth is an intimate and, at times, intimidating, experience.
+We are in the business of dentistry and to let someone work in your mouth is an intimate and, at times, intimidating, experience.
 To have a staff member violate that trust or even make you feel uneasy for a moment could lead to a negative experience that may permeate the community we serve.
 Because we’re in the business of creating a positive, trusting, and welcoming environment – we need great.
 Not good.

-After a couple of months, we had found that great employee that would be our #6, and the first true hire since we’ve acquired the business (I’m counting Dr. Monica, myself, and the 3 employees we retained when purchasing as our 5).
+After a couple of months, we had found that great employee that would be our #6, and the first true hire since we’ve acquired the business.
 Three rounds of interviews were completed, the entire staff had an opportunity to meet and interact with this individual, two-weeks notice had been given at their former job, and the new-hire paperwork had been sent out… But something felt off.
 I even made a comment to one of our team members, “There’s just this little part of me that worries something is off here.”
 I should’ve listened to that instinct, and as fate would have it I came to learn that I wasn’t the only one with that feeling…

 Sunday evening before this employee was set to start the next morning (Monday), I received a text message informing me that after a tough decision between ours and another job, that this employee had decided to accept another position.